vmware-archive/vmware-vcenter/docs/vc_migratevm_readme.md

     datacenter: (Required) This parameter defines the name of the dataCenter.

-    vmname: (Required) This parameter defines the name of the new Virtual Machine.
+    name: (Required) This parameter defines the name of the new Virtual Machine.

     migratevm_host: This parameter calls the 'migratevm_host' functionality to migrate the Virtual Machine host to another specified host.
     Syntax: migratevm_datastore =>  '<target host name>'